RMS Empress of Australia (1919): Atlantic crossing and royal patronage

-Empress Of Australia as a Cruise ship.
+Empress of Australia as a Cruise ship.

 In 1928 Empress of Australia began to cruise in the off season and to sail on round the world voyages.

 After Empress of France was withdrawn from the service, Empress of Australia and Empress of Scotland carried on a two-ship service with white hulls with dark blue ribbon and green boot topping.

-In 1938, she went to Harland & Wolff at Southampton for an overhaul, returning for the 1939 season.
+In 1938, the liner travelled to Harland & Wolff at Southampton for an overhaul, returning for the 1939 season.

 On 8 March 1939, Empress of Australia collided with the French cargo liner at Algiers, Algeria.
-After three Atlantic crossings she was chosen to act as the royal yacht for King George VI and the Queen Elizabeth for their Royal tour of Canada.
+After three Atlantic crossings the ship was selected to act as the royal yacht for King George VI and the Queen Elizabeth for their Royal tour of Canada.
 In 1939, HMY Empress of Australia, sailed from Portsmouth 6 May 1939 and arrived at Quebec on 17 May 1939, two days late due to dense fog on the Atlantic.
-(The king and queen used for the return journey across the Atlantic in June.)
+The king and queen used for the return journey across the Atlantic in June.

-Empress of Australia continued on the Quebec run until the outbreak of World War II, when she was modified to play her part in the war effort.
+Empress of Australia continued on the Quebec run until the outbreak of World War II, when she was requisitioned for war service.

 Second World War service

-Empress Of Australia as a World War II Troop Transport.
+Empress of Australia as a World War II Troop Transport.

-Empress of Australia was sent to Southampton, where she was to be converted into a troopship; painted in grey, fitted with a three-inch (76 mm) gun and with a carrying capacity of 5,000.
+Empress of Australia was sent to Southampton to be converted into a troopship; painted in grey, fitted with a three-inch (76 mm) gun and with a carrying capacity of 5,000.
 It was in this role that she would remain for the next 13 years.
 Empress of Australia left on her first wartime voyage to Ceylon and Bombay on 28 September 1939.
 Following this task, the ship then went across the Atlantic to Halifax, from where she joined a large convoy carrying Canadian soldiers to Europe.

 Throughout the war Empress of Australia enjoyed very good luck.
 In 1941, it was widely reported that she'd been torpedoed off the coast of Africa, but she survived that brush with disaster.
 She was only seriously damaged once, when she was holed by the Orient Line's 14,982 ton Ormonde during the North Africa campaign in January 1943.
 In 1945 she was sent to Okinawa carrying three RAF airfield construction squadrons in preparation for Operation Downfall.
 Japan surrendered before she reached her destination, and as a consequence she was diverted to take part in the reoccupation of Hong Kong by the British.
 On 3 September 1945 Empress of Australia was one of the first British ships to re-enter Hong Kong.
 Her final wartime voyage was from Hong Kong and Singapore with ex-prisoners of war and internees.